 Abbott Laboratories is a U.S. health care company.
 It is well-known for its medical devices and nutritional products.

-The company’s revenues reached over $27 million in 2017.
+The company’s revenues reached over $27 billion in 2017.
 Its best-selling products are its cardiovascular and neuromodulation products, followed by nutritionals, diagnostics and pharmaceutical drugs.

 Abbott ranked No. 1 in worldwide adult nutrition and blood testing in 2017.
 Its new 24/7 blood glucose monitoring device, FreeStyle Libre, helped the company’s sales for diabetes products grow by 20 percent.